bearclaw-proxy/bearclaw/DESIGN.md

 - methodology nodes that the user needs to decide if it should be assigned to
 - methodology nodes it is assigned to but has not been completed
+- individual tests in all methodology nodes that have not been completed
 - issues the user has identified

 For each location that has not been assigned, the user determines which, if any, methodology nodes it should be assigned to.

 The user switches to the endpoint list view.
-For each endpoint, this shows the number of:

-- methodology nodes that the user needs to decide if it should be assigned to
-- methodology nodes it is assigned to but has not been completed
-- issues the user has identified
+This displays the same information about endpoints that the sitemap view displays about locations.

 For each endpoint that has not been assigned, the user determines which, if any, methodology nodes it should be assigned to.